listenToRipley/angular/README.md

 `ng g c newComponentName`

-This will create a folder inside of [app](./my-first-app/src/app/) with the provided new component name and a css, html, ts and spec.ts files.
+This will create a folder inside [app](./my-first-app/src/app/) with the provided new component name and a css, html, ts, and spec.ts files.

 spec.ts is used for testing.
 It is not a required file.

-This should also auto add your file to the [module](./my-first-app/src/app/app.module.ts), but make sure you verify the registration.
+This should also auto-add your file to the [module](./my-first-app/src/app/app.module.ts), but make sure you verify the registration.

 #### Decorators